GAM-team/GAM/docs/gam.cfg.md

         A list of <Strings> used to specify the exact column headers for inclusion in the CSV file written by a gam print command
         Default: ''
+csv_output_header_order
+        A list of <Strings> used to specify the order of column headers for inclusion in the CSV file written by a gam print command Any headers in the file but not in the list will appear after the headers in the list
+        Default: ''
 csv_output_line_terminator
         Allowed values: cr, lf, crlf
         Designates character(s) used to terminate the lines of a CSV file.